Sky Captain and the World of Tomorrow: Reception

-Kerry Conran disputed this budget figure in a 2015 interview.
-"I take great issue with that [budget figure] personally and I'd like someone to show me where all that money went ...
-I don't support those numbers and I never have.
-We walked into Jon Avnet's office that first day and he said, 'What do you want for the production?' and we said $3 million.
-We could have done a version of this film for $3 million.
-It would have been black-and-white and sans name actors ..."

-"But even still, this whole thing was going to be under $20 million.
-How it went from 20 to 70, you tell me."

-Critical reception

-On Rotten Tomatoes, the film has an approval rating of 70% based on 221 reviews, with an average rating of 6.8/10.
+On Rotten Tomatoes, the film has an approval rating of 71% based on 221 reviews, with an average rating of 6.8/10.
 The site's critical consensus states: "Sky Captain and the World of Tomorrow is slim on plot and characterization, but the visuals more than make up for it".

-On Metacritic the film has a score of 64 out of 100 based on reviews from 36 critics, indicating "Generally favorable reviews".
+On Metacritic the film has a score of 64 out of 100 based on reviews from 36 critics, indicating "Generally favourable reviews".

 Audiences surveyed by CinemaScore gave the film a grade B− on scale of A to F.

 The Canadian network Space awarded it the 2005 Spacey Award for Best Science Fiction/Fantasy Film.

-Roger Ebert was among those who strongly supported the film, giving it a 4 out of a possible 4 stars and praising it for "its heedless energy and joy, it reminded me of how I felt the first time I saw Raiders of the Lost Ark.
+Roger Ebert was among those who strongly supported the film, giving it a four out of a possible four stars and praising it for "its heedless energy and joy, it reminded me of how I felt the first time I saw Raiders of the Lost Ark.
 It's like a film that escaped from the imagination directly onto the screen, without having to pass through reality along the way".

 The film is also one of few to be awarded five out of five stars by IGN FilmForce.

 In his review for the Chicago Reader, J.R.
 Jones wrote, "This debut feature by Kerry Conran is a triumph not only for its technical mastery but for its good taste".
 Entertainment Weekly gave the film an "A−" rating, saying, "The investment is optimistic and wise; Sky Captain is a gorgeous, funny, and welcome novelty".

 Other critics' enthusiasm was somewhat tempered.
 For instance, Stephen Holden of The New York Times lauded its visuals and its evocation of a bygone era but said that "the monochromatic variations on sepia keep the actors and their adventures at a refined aesthetic distance ...
 At times the film is hard to see.
-And as the action accelerates, the wonder of its visual concept starts giving way to sci-fi clichés".USA Today said that the film was "all style over substance, a clever parlor trick but a dull movie".
+And as the action accelerates, the wonder of its visual concept starts giving way to sci-fi clichés".

+USA Today said that the film was "all style over substance, a clever parlor trick but a dull movie".

 Stephen Hunter, of The Washington Post, called it "a $70 million novelty item".